boemer00/edge-processing-remote-sensing/README.md

 ## Project Status
 This project is currently in development.
-Last updated on November 5, 2023.
+Last updated on 5 Novemeber, 2023.